Monday, November 27, 2023

 There will be a pause in which children and their families will not be on the run from one shelter to another and for a few nights will have the blessing of uninterrupted sleep.

-The thought conjures up the image of a movie where in the middle of an action sequence everything gets frozen in midair and after a few seconds when time resumes, and broken pieces of bones fall on the ground.
+The thought conjures up the image of a movie where in the middle of an action sequence everything gets frozen in midair and after a few seconds when the flow of time resumes, and broken pieces of bones fall on the ground.

-The pause is like the freeze time effect in movies.
+The pause is like that freeze time effect in movies.

 And so, in a few days the pause in the war would be over.
 During that time, a few prisoners and hostages will be released or exchanged.
-After that the fighting would resume and inevitably more would die.
+After that the fighting would resume, and later. inevitably more would die.

 The absurdity of it all - exchange few human souls, but later extinguish souls of many more - should be apparent.